tolking/blog/blog/lib/postcss-flex-alias.md

 <Flex/>

 ::: tip
-- 拉动上方右下角，可以改变主体大小
-- 根据内部元素数量，效果可能不同，增加或减少数量查看
+- Pull the upper right and lower corner, you can change the size of the box body
+- Depending on the number of internal elements, the effect may vary, increasing or decreasing the number of views
 :::

 ## Explain

 **display: flex-[`flex-flow`][`justify-content`][`align-items`][`align-content`]**

+Use `_` to denote null values, and last `_` values can be omitted (display: flex-wb_s)

 ### flex-flow

 - `x`: row nowrap
 - `y`: column nowrap
 - `w`: row wrap
-- `m`: column warp
+- `m`: column wrap

 ### justify-content